 At a recent open workout in front of reporters at the Fortune Gym on Sunset Boulevard in Hollywood, Alvardo stood out in orange and blue - he was the fighter in Broncos gear.

 And, after taking football questions, he weighed in on Peyton Manning and Tim Tebow.

->

-> "It was a good trade," Alvarado said.
-"It was something good to
+"It was a good trade," Alvarado said.
+"It was something good to happen for Denver."

->

-> The 31-year-old Alvarado, it seems, is always looking out for Denver, especially for its boxing fans.
+The 31-year-old Alvarado, it seems, is always looking out for Denver, especially for its boxing fans.
 He even has 3-0-3 tattooed on his chest.

 At 32-0, with 23 knockouts, the former Colorado high school wrestling champ from Skyview in Thornton is coming off an impressive, final-seconds KO of Breidis Prescott in November on the undercard of the Manny Pacquiao-Juan Manuel Marquez title fight.

 Next week, he'll face another veteran in Herrera.